 Faculty often place class assigned reading / viewing on Reserve in the Thrift Library.

-This may take the form of books, book chapters, photocopied articles, CDs, CD-ROMS, DVDs, cameras, tripods, etc.
+This may take the form of books, book chapters, photocopied articles, CDs, DVDs, cameras, tripods, etc.

 Students should come to the Front Desk - with their student ID - and ask for the item by name, instructor, and class.